Goober and the Ghost Chasers: Home media

 In 1986 and 1988, two videocassette editions of the series were released.
 Goober and the Ghost Chasers, a 45-minute cassette containing the first two episodes guest-starring The Partridge Kids ("Brush Up Your Shakespeare" and "Assignment: The Ahab Apparition"), was released by Worldvision Home Video on October 21, 1986, and Goober and the Ghost Chasers: The Chase Is On!, an 81-minute cassette containing four episodes ("The Singing Ghost", "Aloha Ghost", "Mummy Knows Best" and "The Haunted Wax Museum"), was released by Hanna-Barbera Home Video on September 29, 1988.

 The Goober and the Ghost Chasers premiere episode, "Assignment: The Ahab Apparition", was included on the DVD compilation Saturday Morning Cartoons: 1970s – Volume 1 released by Warner Home Video on May 26, 2009.

 On October 26, 2010, Warner Archive released Goober and the Ghost Chasers: The Complete Series on DVD in region 1 as part of their Hanna–Barbera Classics Collection.
 This is a Manufacture-on-Demand (MOD) release, available exclusively through Warner's online store and Amazon.com.

+Legacy

+The Ghost Chasers appeared in the third season of Jellystone!, where they are impersonated by the Really Rottens; they harass Yogi Bear and Boo-Boo Bear, only to be caught in action by characters disguised as Mystery Inc., in a mockery of the Ghost Chasers being a derivative of Mystery Inc.